 Bears tend to be omnivorous.

-And God forbid, if you surprise a nursing mother, you’ll get definitely attacked as she tries to defend her cubs if she thinks you’re a threat.
+And God forbid, if you surprise a nursing mother, you’ll get attacked as she tries to defend her cubs if she thinks you’re a threat.

 Solo males on the hunt are dangerous, too.